 - leaving it with a relative of the defendant or other party;

 - leaving it at the defendant's or other party’s last known address.

 Alternative methods of service are sometimes called substitutional service: that is, they are substituted for the normal method.

-If the defendant or other party files an address for service form, his or her address will be on it.
+If the defendant or other party files an address for service form, his or her mailing and/or email address will be on it.
 Then all you have to do with most documents after that is mail them by ordinary mail or by email, if an address for service by email was provided.
 Exceptions are the third party notice, summons to a payment hearing, and summons to a default hearing, an address for service form will also include an address where the party(ies) can be served in person.

 That depends on who served the document and how.